Float Image

 Losing Dad Before Senior Year Began

 In July of 1976, just a few months before the start of my senior year, my dad died.
 I was still 17, still a kid in a lot of ways, and nothing prepares you for losing a parent—especially at that age.
 One day I had a dad, and the next day I didn’t.
 I walked into that senior year already carrying more grief than I knew how to hold.
-But life has a way of pushing you forward whether you’re ready or not, and so I kept going—classes, school events, football, basketball, golf, senior pictures, college plans.
+But life has a way of pushing you forward whether you’re ready or not, and so I kept going—my girlfriend, Sue Ann, classes, school events, football, basketball, golf, senior pictures, college plans.
 On the outside, my life probably looked normal enough.

 But I had already grown up a little faster than my classmates, and I didn’t know then that the real test was still coming.